communityinclusion/duskin.communityinclusion.org/index.md

 <hr />
 <h3>Testimonials</h3>
-<p>"The Duskin Disability Leadership Program provides an opportunity to learn from the world’s most respected disability leaders.
-This new chapter in Boston complements our existing programs, and brings our international advocacy training to the next level."</p>
+<p>"The Duskin Disability Leadership program continues to advance with the times.
+We consider the program in Boston, launched in 2014, to be an advanced phase of our training program and look forward to many fruitful outcomes."</p>
 <p class="indent"><em>-Norimichi Yamamoto, Executive Director / Secretary General, Duskin Ainowa Foundation</em></p>

 <p>"We founded this program 30 years ago to support young Japanese leaders with disabilities.
 I am proud to see the program continue to grow and thrive with this new cohort model in Boston."</p>